 | Authority | $99/mo | Unlimited |

-When a user asks ChatGPT "Compare cite-met plans," the AI will lift this table directly and present it to the user, citing you as the source.
+When a user asks ChatGPT to "compare cite-met plans," it lifts the table and presents it back, citing you as the source.
+That's the whole game.

-In 2025, being "kind" means respecting the user's time by making your content machine-readable.
-When you write clearly, efficiently, and structurally, you aren't just helping "robots."
-You are helping the human user who is asking that robot for help.
+In 2025, being kind means respecting the user's time by making your content machine-readable.
+Write tight, well-structured pages and you aren't just helping robots.
+You're helping the human who asked the robot for help.

-You are making yourself the easiest source to quote.
-And in the AI era, the easiest source wins.
+You become the easiest source to quote.
+In the AI era, the easiest source wins.

-Our AEO-Optimized FAQ Service creates a dedicated, schema-perfect FAQ page that answers the top questions in your niche using this exact methodology.
-It's the fastest way to turn your site into a source of truth.
+If you don't want to rewrite your entire blog yourself, we can build the inverted-pyramid layer for you.
+Our AEO-Optimized FAQ Service ships a dedicated, schema-perfect FAQ page that answers the top questions in your niche using this exact methodology.
+Fastest way to turn your site into a source of truth.